SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 1. Check where your NGINX root directory is, by running `nginx -V`.
 Look for the path shown after `--prefix=`, for example `--prefix=/usr/share/nginx` (and adjust the following example to suit).
 This should contain a directory named `html` which is used for your files.

-1. Within this, create a directory `.well-named`, and upload/create your spec files here.
+1. Within this, create a directory `.well-known` if it doesn't already exist, and upload/create your spec files here.
 This will usually require root privilege on your server.

 1. Add `location` blocks to your config to declare the spec files.
 Here is a complete example, including the engagement-tracking `proxy-pass` block done in step 1.